Nadimlancer/practicing-git/cart/images/readme.md

 !
-helo i am from slider where are you from!
+hello i am from slider where are you from!